Google Translate Disclaimer

 3. What You Need to Know Before You Start

-• Read this fact sheet in full to help you prepare your funding application.
+• Read the Application Fact Sheet to help you prepare your funding application.

-• Make sure your application is accurate, complete, and signed before submitting it.
+• Make sure your application is accurate and complete before submitting it.

 Top